-In countless countries, people are subjected to arbitrary torture - their governments provide them with insufficient protection or even order the inhumane practices.
-The human rights organization wants to draw more attention to these abuses with its current awareness campaign.
-It calls on people to show solidarity with the victims and to support Amnesty International in the fight against torture.
+In countless countries, people are subjected to arbitrary torture - their governments provide them with inadequate protection or even order the inhumane practices.
+The human rights organization wants to draw greater attention to these abuses with its current awareness campaign.
+It calls on people to show solidarity with the victims and support Amnesty International in the fight against torture.

-Bringing the difficult topic of torture closer without using shocking content and images.
-The agency One Marketing approached this task in an unconventional way.
+Bringing the difficult subject of torture closer without using shocking content and images.
+The One Marketing agency approached this task in an unconventional way.
 The result is a very unique visual language: A white world shows the fragility and vulnerability of human beings, their dignity and their rights.
 In this whiteness - enclosed, concealed, anonymous - a human being writhes in pain.
 The realizations manage without the genre-specific bright colors and faces.
-In the reduced, minimalist depictions, clear human features are nevertheless recognizable; horror and pain are given a face, become tangible and above all: palpable.
+In the reduced, minimalist depictions, clear human features are nevertheless recognizable, horror and pain are given a face, become tangible and above all: palpable.

-The core message of the campaign "It's not happening to you, but now" illustrates our seemingly self-evident situation in which we hardly have to fear torture, while elsewhere many people are subjected to arbitrary torture.
-In the context of the campaign ambassadors, the perspective changes and in the claim a letter is unceremoniously exchanged, so that it then reads: "It's not happening to me, but now".
+The campaign's core message "It's not happening to you, but now" illustrates our seemingly self-evident situation in which we hardly have to fear torture, while elsewhere many people are subjected to arbitrary torture.
+In the context of the campaign ambassadors, the perspective changes and in the claim a letter is unceremoniously exchanged so that it then reads: "It's not happening to me, but now".

 It may happen - but not here, not to you and not to me.
-The campaign claim deliberately borrows from the well-known 2006 poster campaign: "We found the idea of emotional dramatisation exciting.
-We tie in with the successful previous campaign and go one step further by now overcoming the emotional distance after the local one" says Ruth Wagner, managing director of One Marketing.
+The campaign claim deliberately borrows from the well-known 2006 poster campaign: "We found the idea of emotional dramatization exciting.
+We are building on the successful previous campaign and going one step further by now overcoming the emotional distance after the local one" says Ruth Wagner, Managing Director of One Marketing.

 Responsible at Amnesty International, Swiss Section: Marcel Hagmann, Kevin Luximon, Patrick Walder.
 Responsible at One Marketing Services BSW: Ruth Wagner, Yong-Jong Lee, Balz Farner, Philipp Stamm.